btframework/TempSensor/README.md

 # Temperature and Humidity Sensor

  A temperature and Humidity sensor for Apple Home Kit with OLED display.

+ This repository contains firmware for the HomeKit device described in [this video](https://youtu.be/CxgiTkTlNZg).

  **Required Hardware**
  - DHT11